Occupational Outlook for HVAC Techs Across the United States

 Pay Scale for HVAC Technicians

-The average hourly pay for HVAC techs is $19.08, but some earn over $30 while others earn less than $12.
+The average HVAC tech salary is $19.08, but some earn over $30 while others earn less than $12.
 HVAC technicians that are trained in the latest systems and computer literate are more likely to be hired for jobs on the higher paying end of the spectrum.
 Benefits vary by employer, but benefits are one of the advantages of working for someone rather than being self-employed.

-Information regarding salaries and job growth potential is from the 2010 – 2011 Employment Outlook available at website
+Information regarding salaries and job growth potential is from the 2010 – 2011 Employment Outlook.